Latest News

 Join the LFS E-Mail Lists

-If you have trouble subscribing to the e-mail list via the Web links above, you can also subscribe to the announcement list by sending a message to film.laramie.wy.us-subscribe@topica.com.
+We also have a discussion list.
 You can subscribe to the discussion list by visiting this website http://groups.google.com/group/laramie-film-society-discussions?hl=en.
+As with most Google features, these sites work best when you are using a Google Chrome browser.
 If all else fails, e-mail Robert Roten (address at bottom of page) and ask him to send you invitations to either list.

 Our Mailing Address